alekseifedorov/tracker/README.md

        The Swagger 2.0 specification of the service can be found on http://localhost:8080/api/v1/swagger.json

     The algorithm to calculate the plan is following:
-    - Take the next story from the list of stories
+    a.
+Take the next story from the list of stories
-      - Find the first developer with a minimal load a
+    b.
+Find the first developer with the minimal load and assign the story to this developer
+    c.
+Go to the first step

 2. How to build